 Unfortunately, some hospitals do sue patients when they are not able to pay medical bills.
 When this is the case, it is often the best bet to hire an attorney who is experienced in defending medical debt collection lawsuits.
 The hospital will often have to prove that not only the services were actually rendered, but that the medical services were reasonably required and that the amount charged was reasonable.
 If the hospital has difficulty proving this, which is often the case, your attorney will be able to negotiate a much more reasonable amount, or potentially have the entire case dismissed.

-Your attorney will also be able to determine whether insurance, Medicare or Medicaid might be responsible for paying, and if that is the case, your attorney can help guide you through the process to have insurance or a third party pay for the medical care.
+Your attorney will also be able to determine whether insurance, Medicare or Medicaid might be responsible for paying, and if that is the case, your attorney can help guide you through the process to have insurance or a third party pay for the financial help don’t medical insurance.
 A good debt collection defense attorney will be able to help evaluate whether bankruptcy might be your best option.
 While it’s often best to avoid bankruptcy, it may be a great solution for you if you have a large amount of medical bills and little assets or income.